farcloser/quark/README.md

 - `DKL-DI-0005` - Allow specific exposed ports

 **Features:**
-- Dockerfile linting with hadolint
+- Dockerfile linting with godolint SDK
 - Image security auditing with dockle
-- Both tools auto-installed on first use
+- Dockle auto-installed on first use
 - Can audit Dockerfile, image, or both in one operation

 ### Build